BWCA and Quetico Park

 Quetico Park:

 To reserve a Quetico Permit, a deposit of approximately $100 will be charged when making the reservation.
-The camping fees, paid at the border, are $21.47 /person/day in Canadian funds ($8.48 for 17 & under) plus Ontario Park reservation fee of $11.00 less your permit deposit.
+The entire camping fees are $21.47 /person/day in Canadian funds ($8.48 for 17 & under) plus an Ontario Park reservation fee of $11.00 less.
+We recommend that you pay the remainder of your fees online just prior to the trip when you know your exact group and the exact numbers of days, although you can also pay this at the ranger station upon check in.
+In can save you a bit of time to have it done before checking in at the Ranger Station where you will have your permit issued to you.

 PLEASE NOTE: